RogerSelwyn/Test/docs/source/usage/account.rst

 Account
 =======
-Account class represents a specific account you would like to connect to
+Account class represents a specific account you would like to connect

 Setting your Account Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^